26/10/2021

 Since the work environment is more flexible, places must now have several options that can be used by an individual within a collective space.
 Office staging responds to this functional and experimental evolution.
 The same place must be used for multiple purposes by different people, so the furniture must be arranged accordingly.
 It is not simply a question of positioning objects but of rethinking their interest according to the different possible combinations: of tasks, professions, technicality, digital appetence etc.

 Leading space and furniture designers such as Steelcase understand that furniture is an integral part of the well-being of hybrid workplaces.
 That’s why new workspaces are equipped with insulating cubicles, divided into semi- or fully partitioned areas.
 The need to disseminate information efficiently and instantly is also growing: screens are multiplying and Wi-Fi connections are expanding.
-Technological innovation now conditions the appreciation of the place and the services it offers
+Technological innovation now conditions the appreciation of the place and the services it offers.

 One of these services is the creation of instantly shareable content.
 Indeed, new communication channels, whether synchronous or asynchronous, require that messages be presented in an increasingly entertaining and interactive way.
 MOOCs, webmeetings and any other video format meet the same needs: